By Neo4j Staff | August 24, 2012

 For the “Lunch and Learn around Neo4j” with Andreas Kollegger at NOSQL NOW, we wanted to use a dataset that was easy to understand and interesting enough for attendees of the conference.

-So we chose to use just that days conference program as dataset.
+This is why we chose to use only the NOSQL NOW conference program from that day as the dataset.
 Conference data is usually well connected and has the opportunity for challenging data model discussions and insightful queries.

 Share your Graph Story?